People's Army of Komuch

 The People's Army of Komuch (Народная армия КОМУЧа) was an anti-Bolshevik army during the Russian Civil War that fought in the Volga Region from June to September in 1918.
 It was established by the Socialist Revolutionary Party and led by Vladimir Kappel.

 Organization

 In May 1918 the Czechoslovak Legion revolted on the Trans-Siberian Railway.
 On June 8, the Czech Legion captured Samara, Russia, and several members of the Constituent Assembly, which had been dissolved by the Bolsheviks, organized a Committee of Members of the Constituent Assembly.
 On the same day an organization of underground officers was established under the supervision of the Socialist-Revolutionary Party.
 On June 10 a group of officers of the general staff arrived and helped organize a military structure.
 They created a detachment of 350 men, which had two infantry companies, a cavalry squadron and a mounted artillery detachment.
 General Vladimir Kappel became a chief of this military group.
-Kappel was a monarchist, and stated that he would fight under any banner against the Bolsheviks.
+Kappel was a monarchist, but stated that he would fight under any banner against the Bolsheviks.